WeeLonelySoul/Felix-The-resource-daemon/README.md

 # Bug report

-If you find a but, please report it to nicholas.rosqvist.nunes@gmail.com with the subject "[Bug Report] Felix" so that I know that the bug is releated to Felix and not something else, but you could also use the bug report feature here on github.
+If you find a bug, please report it to nicholas.rosqvist.nunes@gmail.com with the subject "[Bug Report] Felix" so that I know that the bug is releated to Felix and not something else, but you could also use the bug report feature here on github.

 # Available platforms
 * Linux (Ubuntu, but installing libnotify and all the dependencies should make it work on other linux systems)